 Section 2: Essential Ingredients for Homemade Tortillas

-- Flour or masa harina: The primary component of the tortilla, with masa harina being essential for corn tortillas.
+- Flour or masa harina : This is the main stuff for the tortilla , masa harina for corn tortillas.

-- Water: Hydrates the flour or masa harina, helping to form the dough.
+- Water : It makes the flour or masa stick together to form dough.

 Section 3: Equipment Needed

-- Frying Pan or Griddle: A heavy-bottomed pan or cast-iron griddle is ideal for cooking tortillas evenly.
+- Frying Pan or Griddle : A heavy pan or cast-iron griddle cooks them evenly .

 Section 4: Step-by-Step Recipe for Homemade Tortillas